Twisted deformations vs. cocycle deformations for quantum groups: Preliminaries

 \subsection{Conventions for Hopf algebras}

 \ 7pt Our main references for the theory of Hopf algebras are \cite{Mo} and \cite{Ra}.
 We use standard notation: the comultiplication is denoted $ \com $ and the antipode $ \SS \, $.
-For the first, we use the sigma notation, namely $ \, \com(x) = x_{(1)} \otimes x_{(2)} \, $.
+For the first, we use the Sweedler-Heyneman notation but with the summation sign suppressed, namely we write the coproduct as $ \, \com(x) = x_{(1)} \otimes x_{(2)} \, $.

+Although in most parts of the paper it is not needed, we assume that the antipode $ \SS $ is bijective and denote by $ \SS^{-1} $ its composition inverse.

 Hereafter by $ \k $ we denote the ground ring of our algebras, coalgebras, etc.

 In any coalgebra $ C \, $, the set of group-like elements is denoted by $ G(C) \, $; also, we denote by $ \, C^+ := \Ker(\epsilon) \, $ the augmentation ideal, where $ \, \epsilon : C \longrightarrow \k \, $ is the counit map.
 If $ \, g, h \in G(C) \, $, the set of $ (g,h) $--primitive elements is defined as $ \; P_{g,h}(C) \, := \, \big\{\, x \in C \,\vert\, \com(x) = x \ot g + h \ot x \,\big\} \; $.